MStuhlmacher/mstuhlmacher.github.io/_pages/teaching.md

 * *“Checking in with our organization representative and continuously shaping the product to their needs gave the experience and understanding I was hoping to gain”* (GEO 242 student, WQ 21).

 ### Past Partnerships
 Below are our partnerships and resulting reports to date.
 GEO 242 is the undergraduate level version of the course and GEO 442 is the graduate level.
 Are you a Chicago-based community organization with a GIS project or question you’d like an answer to?
-We’re always looking for projects, so please email me or the Steans Center!
+We’re always looking for projects, so please email me or the Steans Center.

 | Class, Term            | Community Partner                  | Report   | Report Authors  |
 |:-----------------------|:-----------------------------------|:---------|:----------------|